Business, Japanese Language & Culture

 J.F.
 Oberlin University

-Located in Machida, a lively and upbeat town in the southwest suburb of Tokyo, J.F.
+Semester students will study at the Machida campus, a lively and upbeat town in the southwest suburb of Tokyo.
+Students taking summer courses will enjoy classes at the Shinjuku campus, once of Tokyo's most popular and vibrant areas.
+J.F.
 Oberlin University is a non-profit private co-educational institution with about 9,000 students.
 While studying abroad at J.F.
 Oberlin University, you will have easy access by public transportation to downtown Tokyo as well as nearby mountains and beaches.
 To diversify your academic life and become friends with Japanese students, you can join university clubs and participate in cultural activities and excursions, organized by J.F.
 Oberlin's Center for International Studies and ISA.

 2.50 Minimum GPA*